coq-tactician/coq-tactician.github.io/content/changelog/index.en.md

 The main contributions in this work are as follows:
 1. A novel method of calculating an internal representation of definitions and theorems, giving Graph2Tac a deeper semantic understanding of a proof state and which lemmas are appropriate for it.
-Graph2Tac is able to create representations of objects that were not seen during training, allowing it to perform well even on new Coq projects.
+Graph2Tac can create representations of objects that were not seen during training, allowing it to perform well even on new Coq projects.
 2. One of the most comprehensive studies yet of various AI methods in interactive theorem proving including k-NN solvers, transformers, graph-based models, and hammers.